France in the Middle Ages: Saint Louis (1226–1270)

 France became a truly centralised kingdom under Louis IX (reigned 1226–1270).
 Saint Louis has often been portrayed as a one-dimensional character, a flawless example of the faith and an administrative reformer who cared for the governed ones.
-However, his reign was far from perfect for everyone: he made unsuccessful crusades, his expanding administrations raised opposition, and he burned Jewish books at the Pope's urging.
+However, his reign was far from perfect for everyone: he made unsuccessful crusades, his expanding administrations raised opposition, and he burned Jewish books at the pope's urging.
 His judgments were not often practical, although they seemed fair by the standards of the time.
 It appears Louis had a strong sense of justice and always wanted to judge people himself before applying any sentence.
 This was said about Louis and French clergy asking for excommunications of Louis' vassals:

-Louis IX was only twelve years old when he became King of France.
-His mother – Blanche of Castile – was the effective power as regent (although she did not formally use the title).
+Louis IX was 12 years old when he became king of France.
+His mother, Blanche of Castile, was the effective power as regent (although she did not formally use the title).
 Blanche's authority was strongly opposed by the French barons yet she maintained her position until Louis was old enough to rule by himself.

-In 1229 the King had to struggle with a long lasting strike at the University of Paris.
-The Quartier Latin was strongly hit by these strikes.
+In 1229 the king had to struggle with a long-lasting strike at the University of Paris.
+The Latin Quarter was strongly hit by these strikes.

 The kingdom was vulnerable: war was still going on in the County of Toulouse, and the royal army was occupied fighting resistance in Languedoc.
-Count Raymond VII of Toulouse finally signed the Treaty of Paris in 1229, in which he retained much of his lands for life, but his daughter, married to Count Alfonso of Poitou, produced him no heir and so the County of Toulouse went to the King of France.
+Count Raymond VII of Toulouse signed the Treaty of Paris in 1229, in which he retained much of his lands for life, but his daughter, married to Count Alfonso of Poitou, produced him no heir and so the County of Toulouse went to the King of France.